 Game Preview: Bears vs. Thunderbirds, 7 p.m.

-(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they host their first of two weekend games against the Springfield Thunderbirds.
-Tonight's contest marks the official midpoint of the Bears' 72-game regular season schedule.
+(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they host their second of two weekend games against the Springfield Thunderbirds.
+Before the Bears begin their second half of the campaign, they will salute one of their greatest players in team history with the raising of Chris Bourque's #17 to the rafters of GIANT Center during a pregame ceremony at 5:45 p.m. as part of Chris Bourque Jersey Retirement Night, presented by Highmark Blue Shield.

+- Chris Bourque Jersey Retirement Night, presented by Highmark Blue Shield - Joining the ranks of Hershey Bears legends, Chris Bourque's #17 will be retired in a pregame ceremony.
+GIANT Center doors will open at 4:45 p.m., with the ceremony promptly starting at 5:45 p.m.

+- Chris Bourque Warm Up Jersey Auction - Players will wear "Swiper Bear" inspired jerseys from the 2009-10 season during warm ups that will be auctioned off postgame to benefit local charities.
+All players will honor Chris Bourque by wearing #17 for the last time, and the jerseys will feature a commemorative patch to mark the retirement of the number.

-- AmeriChoice FCU Cowbell Night - The first 4,000 fans in attendance will receive a Bears cowbell, courtesy of AmeriChoice Federal Credit Union.
+- Highmark Blue Shield Mini Banner Night - The first 10,000 fans in attendance will receive a Chris Bourque mini banner, courtesy of Highmark Blue Shield.

-- Hometown Heroes Night, presented by SERVPRO - First responders-themed activities and recognition throughout the evening.
-First responders, military members, and healthcare workers and their families will receive a special discounted ticket offer to that evening's game, available.
-First responders will also receive a 15% discount off all retail purchases at Hershey Sports during the evening, excluding jerseys and sale items.
-The store will also feature special merchandise for Hometown Heroes Night that is available for a limited time only.
-Fans are invited to bring their kids to a pre-game Touch-A-Truck event, held outside the front entrance of GIANT Center starting at 5:15 p.m.
-This family-friendly event allows children to explore, touch, and sit in emergency vehicles and meet first responders.
-In partnership with Courtyard of Honor, the Bears will welcome Miriam Horrocks-Isenberg to participate in the ceremonial puck drop prior to the game.
-Horrocks-Isenberg is the widow of Michael Horrocks, a Central Pennsylvania native and Hershey High School alum who perished on Sept.
-11, 2001.
-The late Horrocks was a first officer on United Airlines Flight 175 that crashed into the World Trade Center.

 Broadcast Information

-Voice of the Bears, Zack Fisch, Hershey Bears Hockey Club Hall of Famer Dave Fenyves, and Jim Jones on the call
+Voice of the Bears, Zack Fisch, AHL Hall of Famer Mitch Lamoureux, and Jim Jones on the call

 WATCH LIVE: AHLTV